mpieva/biohazard-tools/README.md

 Expound
 =======

-This is old code that annotates stuff in weird legacy formats (formerly called `coord2anno`).
-It suffered bitrot and is arguably best replaced with `Bedtools`.

-The only reason this could ever be useful is because it has a client-server mode, which is handy if many small files need to be processed and reading the annotation file becomes the bottleneck.
-(Annotation files are frequently big and rather expensive to parse.)

-A reimagination would modernize the code, use a broadcast protocol to find the server, and make C/S mode completely transparent, implicit and optional.
-The lookup could even be integrated into bam-mangle to make it more flexible.
+This is a reimagination of old code.
+We modernize the code, use a broadcast protocol to find the server, and thereby make C/S mode completely transparent, implicit and optional.
+Once it runs, it's integrated into bam-mangle to make it more flexible.
 But for now, the code is barely kept alive.

-* make `expound` compile again
- * short byte strings as keys in maps
- * hashmaps?
+To do:

 * support Bam again
-* edit `expound.1` to reflect renaming, redesign, whatever
 * do something about the silly translation tables
-* make Judy optional, when in doubt by not compiling `expound`
+* see if C/S still works at all
+* add the broadcast discovery
+* integrate with `bam-mangle`